-It is clear from our findings that one ought to consider all four meson systems at the same time, because one can randomly pick a parametrization designed to suppress the new physics contribution to a given meson system.
+We highlight that in Figs.~\ref{finalplot1} and \ref{finalplot3} the lower bound on the $\zp$ boson mass rising from parametrization 2, is too weak, falling out of the plot range.
+Thus, it does not appear in the figures.
+It is clear from our findings that one ought to consider all four meson systems at the same time because one can randomly pick a parametrization designed to suppress the new physics contribution for a given meson system.
 Without a general approach over FCNC no solid conclusions can be drawn.
 Moreover, for the parametrization explored in this work, the $B_{d}^{0} - \bar{B_{d}}^0$ system is the most constraining.
-We remind the reader that our lower mass bounds are driven by experimental errors, as discussed in Eq.\ref{eqmesonexp}.
+We remind the reader that our lower mass bounds are driven by experimental errors, as discussed in Eq.~\eqref{eqmesonexp}.
 It is exciting to see the interplay between future colliders and FCNC because depending on the parametrization used, FCNC can offer a most restrictive probe than future colliders.

 We highlight that our conclusions are also applicable to the 3-3-1 model with heavy neutral leptons because the neutral current is identical \cite{Mizukoshi:2010ky,Ruiz-Alvarez:2012nvg, Profumo:2013sca,Kelso:2013nwa}.
-One should have in mind depending on the paramtrization adopted FCNC does lead to a lower mass bound much stronger than the LHC and even future colliders.
-Hence, one cannot overlook the $Z^\prime$ contribution to FCNC processes, and simply consider the current LHC bounds derived in \cite{Alves:2022hcp} as done in \cite{Oliveira:2022vjo}.
+One should have in mind, depending on the parametrization adopted, FCNC does lead to a lower mass bound much stronger than the LHC and even future colliders.
+Hence, one cannot overlook the $\zp$ contributions to FCNC processes.

-Having in the mind the complementary aspect between flavor physics and colliders we discuss recent flavor anomalies in the context of 3-3-1 models.
+Having in mind the complementary aspect between flavor physics and colliders, we discuss recent flavor anomalies in the context of 3-3-1 models.